MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 However, to protect or unprotect files by directly connecting to the Azure Rights Management service, you must typically run a series of cmdlets as described next.

-First, if you need to authenticate to the Azure Rights Management service with a service principal rather than use your own account, in a Powershell session, type:
+First, if you need to authenticate to the Azure Rights Management service with a service principal account rather than use your own account, in a PowerShell session, type:

 	Set-RMSServerAuthentication